-COVID-19 has bought significant disruption in our lives.
-For many of us, it has been a traumatic time as the feelings of fear and uncertainty seem to be dominating our lives.
+We live in a complex world, and many see the 21st Century as an era of disruption in which powerful forces change how we live and work.
+Many of us have experienced traumatic times, and our feelings of fear and uncertainty seem to dominate our lives.
 As a result, our mood and energy levels change so much that we feel like we are on a roller coaster ride every day.

-Our anxiety and stress levels are what fuels our mood swings and low energy levels, and if we don’t take action to deal with this, we will find ourselves in a place where our well-being is under threat.
+Our anxiety and stress fuel our mood swings and low energy levels.
+If we don’t take action to deal with this, we may find ourselves in a place where our well-being is threatened.

 1. Exercise and Eat Healthy Food

-Getting the blues can happen to anyone and a little diversion can help you feel more like yourself again.
-Going for a brisk walk, having a game of tennis, or doing 30 mins gym class is a quick easy way to distract yourself from feeling a bit down and boost your mood and energy.
+Getting the blues can happen to anyone, and a little diversion can help you feel more like yourself again.
+Going for a brisk walk, playing a game of tennis, or doing 30 min gym classes are quick and easy ways to distract yourself from feeling down and can help boost your mood and energy.

 Committing to a regular exercise regime, however, is the best way to sustain and effectively manage your mood and energy levels throughout your life.
 Along with exercise, eating healthy, balanced meals is key to keeping your energy levels up.

 Avoid junk food, sweets, and alcohol when you feel down and low in energy.
 Alcohol is a depressant and can disrupt the balance of chemical messengers in your brain that can directly affect your feelings and moods.